RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 - **Mockumentary format** - This is really effective for immersion.
 Friends thought I might have deepfaked it, or that I'd actually interviewed people like Jordan Peterson!
 - **Timely narrative** - Post-pandemic uncertainty, and curiousity about where things might go.
 This made people more willing to jump into the "new world" because there was a realism and relevance to it.
 - **Good musical score** - Phillip Glass and Hans Zimmer worked really well for tapping into emotions.
-The synth tracks from PERTURBATOR and The Encounter also worked well to sell the cyberpunk vibe.
-It just blended together really nicely.
+The synth tracks from Perturbator and The Encounter also worked well to sell the cyberpunk vibe.
+It all blended together really nicely.
 - **Friends felt like heroes** - putting clips of friends in the video made them feel part of a big story (and made them feel special).

 Also special thanks to [Matt Clifford](https://twitter.com/matthewclifford) who agreed to my (unreasonable!) request to provide a clip talking about Kobashi Systems, as if it were a company from the [Entrepreneur First](https://www.joinef.com) programme!

 The key themes I wanted to get across were how technology can shape social relations and how ownership of technology creates power.
 I also introduced elements of mystery, e.g. the founder Hiroshi Kobashi being missing, and an underground group known as the "Seekers" who are fighting against the company.
-I found rereading about the [Hero's Journey](https://en.wikipedia.org/wiki/Hero%27s_journey) really helpful for storyboarding and figuring out the key elements I needed.
-The main structure I exploited was this idea of transitioning from an "Old World" to the "New World" -- which I think is really important for immersion.
+At a macro level, I found rereading the [Hero's Journey](https://en.wikipedia.org/wiki/Hero%27s_journey) helpful for storyboarding.
+The main structural insight I exploited was this idea of transitioning from an "Old World" to the "New World".

-I also produced two additional videos to immerse people in the world.
-I made a deliberately [cringeworthy hiring video for Kobashi Systems]().
-As well as a commercial for a fictional energy drink Labella, which is an energy drink targeted at labellers to improve their productivity...
+I also produced two additional videos to immerse people in my world.
+I made a deliberately [cringeworthy hiring video for Kobashi Systems](https://youtube.com/watch?v=_TteD56RDPA).
+More crazily, I made a commercial for a fictional energy drink Labella, which is an energy drink targeted at labellers to improve their productivity...

 <br />